mmistakes/minimal-mistakes/_posts/2023-10-02-grpc-in-scala-with-fs2-scalapb.md

 `Scalapb` has a lot more to offer than what's been discussed in this article such as more customizations, transformations, extra sbt settings as well as some extra guides on usage with other Scala libraries, I encourage you to dig into the documentation for more in-depth knowledge on `gRPC` in Scala.

-The complete code for this article can be found over on my [GitHub](https://github.com/hkateu/orderbuffer) account.
+The complete code for this article can be found (in a slightly modified version) over on [GitHub](https://github.com/hkateu/orderbuffer).